finos/FDC3/toolbox/fdc3-conformance/FDC3-2.0-Conformance-Test-Cases.md

 - `2.0-RaiseIntentContextResult5secs`: Perform the above test.
 - `2.0-RaiseIntentContextResult0secs`: Perform the previous test but B should return its result immediately (no delay).
-- `2.0-RaiseIntentContextResult61secs`: As above, but A should return its result **after 61 seconds** (arbitrary delay to test for timeouts)
+- `2.0-RaiseIntentContextResult61secs`: As above, but A should return its result **after 61 seconds** (arbitrary delay to test timeout doesn't occur)

 ### Raise Intent Result (Channel results)
 | App   | Step                          | Details                                                                                           |